Uniformizing complex ODEs and applications: Introduction

-Note that a semi-complete vector field of $\C^3$ belonging to Guillot lattice may not be complete and its orbits (thought of as leaves of the associated foliation) may be hyperbolic Riemann surfaces.
-This is actually what occurs with Halphen vector fields except for a few special cases cf. \cite{guillotIHES}, \cite{guillotThesis} or yet Section~7.
-In this Introduction by a Halphen vector field it is always meant a ``hyperbolic'' Halphen vector field.
-These vector fields are semi-complete and the maximal domains of definitions for their solutions may be either a bounded region of $\C$ or a (hyperbolic) unbounded region (for example the complement of a suitable disc).
+Note that a semi-complete vector field of $\C^3$ belonging to Painlev\'e-Guillot lattice may not be complete and, moreover, its orbits (thought of as leaves of the associated foliation) may be hyperbolic Riemann surfaces.
+The latter situation actually occurs with Halphen vector fields except for a few special cases cf. \cite{guillotIHES}, \cite{guillotThesis} or Section~7.2.
+In this Introduction, by a Halphen vector field it is always meant a ``hyperbolic'' Halphen vector field, cf. Section~7.2.
+These vector fields are semi-complete and the maximal domains of definitions for their solutions are either a bounded region of $\C$ or a hyperbolic unbounded region (for example the complement of a disc).

-More generally \cite{guillotFourier} contains a classification of semi-complete quadratic vector fields up to a finite number of vector fields.
-A full understanding of the dynamics of these possible ``exceptional'' cases seems to be a very hard problem.
-In any event, among vector fields belonging to Guillot lattice we shall also consider those satisfying the following condition: no singularity of the associated foliation lying in the hyperplane at infinity has all its eigenvalues lying in $\R_+$.
-They will be referred to as vector fields having no dicritical singularity at infinity.
-We can now state Theorem~C.
+In the various classification results obtained by Guillot on quadratic semi-complete vector fields, see \cite{guillotThesis}, \cite{guillotFourier}, \cite{guillotChazy}, there is a special class of ``exceptional cases'' whose dynamics is very hard to be understood.
+In this direction, our methods allow us to say something of non-trivial about these dynamics by considering the existence of {\it dicritical singularities at infinity}\, for vector fields belonging to Painlev\'e-Guillot lattices.
+Given a vector field $X$ in a Painlev\'e-Guillot lattice, a singular point for the associated foliation lying in the hyperplane at infinity which has all its eigenvalues contained in $\R_+$ will be called a {\it dicritical singularity at infinity}\, for $X$.
+Now we have:

-{\bf Theorem~C}. {\sl Suppose that $X$ is a holomorphic vector field defined compact manifold $M$.
+{\bf Theorem~C}. {\sl Suppose that $X$ is a holomorphic vector field defined on compact manifold $M$.
 Consider a singularity $p \in M$ of $X$ and denote by $X_k$ the first non-zero homogeneous component of the Taylor series of $X$ at $p$.
 Suppose that one of the following condition holds:

-$\bullet$ $X_k$ is a multiple of a vector field in Guillot lattice having no dicritical singularity at infinity.
+$\bullet$ $X_k$ is a vector field in Painlev\'e-Guillot lattice having no dicritical singularity at infinity.

-$\bullet$ $X_k$ is a multiple of a hyperbolic Halphen vector field (in case $M$ has dimension~$3$).
+$\bullet$ $X_k$ is a hyperbolic Halphen vector field (in case $M$ has dimension~$3$).

 Then $M$ does not a carry a K\"ahler structure.}